-With royalty, palaces, and monuments mixed with fashion, music, and theater, you’ll never run out of things to do in this capital city.
+Royalty, palaces, and monuments mix with world-leading fashion, music, and theater, ensuring you’ll never run out of things to do in this illustrious capital.

 Take a trip to Harrods to shop like the Queen or head over to Selfridges to spot an off-duty soccer player.
 London is world-renowned for its shopping.
 With a spot of luxury in Bond Street, the latest trends in Oxford Street and vintage treasures on Portobello Road, you’ll find an abundance of shops to suit any style.

 Trendy shops sit alongside prestigious stores carrying royal warrants - these have been awarded to firms supplying the royal household with goods and services since Henry II's reign in 1155.
 Theaters present plays by Sophocles, Shakespeare, Dickens, Ibsen, Hart/Kaufman, Albee, Shaffer, Lloyd Webber – the list goes on and on.
 World-class museums feature not only art but also toys, transportation, medicine, fashion, Florence Nightingale and even Sherlock Holmes!

 A visit to London is like a tour through a history book.
 It’s hard to resist watching the Changing of the Guard at Buckingham Palace or checking your watch with Big Ben, but there’s much more to London than its old buildings.
 London has a huge variety of museums and art galleries, with most of the big ones offering free entry.

 Take a glimpse at the world-famous Magna Carta in the British Museum, iconic outfits throughout history in the V&A, and even ancient dinosaur bones in the Natural History museum, all without spending a single penny!